tp1de/ioBroker.ems-esp/README.md

 It can be used either for the original Bosch-Group gateways or the ems-esp or both in parallel.
 All changed states from own scripts or the object browser does have to set acknowledged = false !!!

-## NEW in Version >= 3.3.0: Intoduce warnings for using non-productive ems-esp firmware.

 German  documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-ds.pdf
 English documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-es.pdf